 But more than that, it’s not until you get out into the wilderness that you see the best of this place.
 New Zealand struggles with cities – downtown Auckland is uglier than your in-laws – but few do the Great Outdoors as outstandingly well as the Kiwis.
 Given no one appreciates my scintillating company as much as I do – and I accept there are very good reasons for that – it was set to be a long shift at the steering wheel but, even so, the lonely road south looked about as seductive as silk stockings.

-K-dog had ‘stolen’ the car for the past week – his needs being greater than mine – and when he handed me back the keys this morning, I was stunned to see how tidy it was given cameramen generally treat hire cars like litter bins.
+K-dog had ‘stolen’ the car for the past week – his needs being greater than mine – and when he handed me back the keys this morning, I was stunned to see how tidy it was given cameramen generally leave hire cars looking like the bottom of a woman’s handbag.
 ‘K-dog, did you valet this or something?’
 I asked.
 Suddenly he was looking a little sheepish.
 ‘No, but I had to give Sir Ian McGeechan a lift to Eden Park last night,’ he said.
 ‘So I thought I ought to clean it up a bit’.
 I gave him a long hard stare while – groveler that he is – he begged me not to tell anyone.
 Graciously, I agreed to keep it between the two of us.

 The Desert Road south was spooky, an almost lunar landscape where New Zealand’s Salisbury Plain stretches out across the Volcanic Plateau guarded by the glowering trio of Tongariro, Ngaruahoe and – the big one – Ruapehu, which last blew its top twenty years ago.
 Convoys of camouflaged armour rumbled past, as did two Ford Capris, an Aston Martin and two ambulances both of which were in a screaming hurry.
-Out in the middle of absolutely nowhere, a hitch-hiker with a dubious State Correction Facility haircut was going nowhere fast.
+It’s not true to say that New Zealand is the middle of nowhere but if you pull off the Desert Road and stand on a box, you can definitely see the middle of nowhere.
+Ten miles on, I passed a hitchhiker with a dubious State Correction Facility haircut, ‘passed’ being the operative word.

-Single-mindedly, I ignored the lure of the off-piste excursions; Hamilton Zoo, the Waitomo Caves, the Nga Manu Nature Reserve, the Hunterville Settlers’ Museum, the Bruce Park Walking Track, the Orakaru Battle Site – ‘Rewi Maniapoto’s last stand’- the Tokaanu Thermal Pools, the National Trout Centre, the National Army Museum, the Mangaweka Gallery – resident artist Richard Aslett – the De Molen Authentic Dutch Windmill, the Otaki Historic Railway Station, the Levin Rose Gardens, River Rock Adventures, the Gravity Canyon, Taihape Golf Club with ‘the finest 12th hole in NZ’ and something called Simpson’s Reserve, which sounded like a glass of port.
+Single-mindedly, I ignored the lure of the off-piste excursions; Hamilton Zoo, the Waitomo Caves, the Nga Manu Nature Reserve, the Hunterville Settlers’ Museum, the Bruce Park Walking Track, the Orakaru Battle Site – ‘Rewi Maniapoto’s last stand’- the Tokaanu Thermal Pools, the National Trout Centre, the National Army Museum, the Mangaweka Gallery – resident artist Richard Aslett – the De Molen Authentic Dutch Windmill, the Otaki Historic Railway Station, the Levin Rose Gardens, River Rock Adventures, the Gravity Canyon and Taihape Golf Club which boasted the ‘finest 12th hole in NZ’.
+I also left behind something called Simpson’s Reserve, only to spend the next twenty minutes wondering whether it might have been a large glass of port and – thereby – worth turning round to investigate.
+My indecision turned out to be final.

-Indeed the only stop was to fill up an empty tank – pulling in behind a 1975 Mercury Grand Marquis that was straight off the set of ‘The Rockford Files’ – and to pop into ‘The Ministry of Books’ across the road where a sign said, and I quote: ‘Please put the books back in the right place.
+Indeed my only stop was to fill up an empty tank – pulling in at the gas shop behind a 1975 Mercury Grand Marquis that was straight off the set of ‘The Rockford Files’ – and to pop into ‘The Ministry of Books’ across the road where a sign said, and I quote: ‘Please put the books back in the right place.
 We can’t afford to pay staff to tidy up every five minutes.
 Thanks for your help.’
-Few countries anywhere are as cheerfully blunt as New Zealand.
+Few countries, anywhere, are as cheerfully blunt as New Zealand.

 It was journey of startling geographical contrasts and imponderable questions.
 Is there an apostrophe anywhere in this country?
 And why do clouds make you feel so reflective?
 Poaching sunshine gave way to rainstorms and vice versa; Maria called in the middle of her night to offer wifely support and to gently take the piss.
 ‘Seen any kangaroos yet?’ she yawned.
 No, I hadn’t but I did log twelve campervans, seven sets of roadworks, six cyclists, five police cars, four roadside graveyards, three horseboxes, two speed cameras and – sluicing through a shower into Foxton – a rainbow.
 Who was it who said, ‘sunset is my favourite colour but rainbow is my second?’
 I can’t remember.